 “They recruited me because of the success I have had at Dupont,” he said.

 DeNu resigned from that position in July after Cincinnati-based Tier One hired him to be their representative in Washington.
 He is no stranger to Tier One, a consulting firm that works in business development through advising change management toward more technology-driven models.
 It marks the third time the firm has employed DeNu.
-After graduating from WC in 2001, he became the College’s Webmaster before, in 2003, joining the fledging Tier One as its fourth employee (he’s now its 161st).
+After graduating from WC in 2001, he became the College’s Webmaster before, in 2003, joining the fledgling Tier One as its fourth employee (he’s now its 161st).
 He left after two years to pursue his master’s degree in interdisciplinary studies at Fordham.
 His thesis was titled “Interface Technologies and Anthropology.”

 Upon receiving his advanced degree, which included taking a course at Harvard University, Tier One hired him to be their face in New York City.
 He traveled the country presenting seminars, one of which was held in Washington D.C., a city he thoroughly enjoyed visiting.
 He subsequently pursued a newly created position at George Washington and moved there in 2007.